sourcey/libsourcey/README.md

 The following LibSourcey modules are available in external repositories.

-### Anionu
+### Anionu SDK
 _dependencies:_ libuv, OpevCV
-The Anionu module includes a REST client interface for communicating with the Anionu public API.
+The Anionu SDK includes a C++ API, tools, and client implementation for building [Spot](http://anionu.com/spot) plugins and applications that integrate with the [Anionu cloud surveillance serivice](https://anionu.com).

-### ISpot
+### Pacm
-_dependencies:_ JsonCpp
+_dependencies:_ libuv, JsonCpp
-ISpot is a complete C++ SDK and API for building [Spot](http://anionu.com/spot) based applications and plug-ins.
-Spot is a part of the [Anionu surveillance serivice](http://anionu.com).
+Pacm is an embeddable package manager which speaks JSON with the server.
+[More about Pacm](http://sourcey.com/pacm).

 ## Install LibSourcey